adamint/spotify-web-api-kotlin/README.md

 the code challenge used to authorize the user.

 This library contains helpful methods that can be used to simplify the PKCE authorization process.
-This includes `getSpotifyPkceCodeChallenge` (not available in the Kotlin/JS target), which SHA256 hashes and base64url encodes the code challenge, and `getPkceAuthorizationUrl`, which allows you to generate an easy authorization url for PKCE flow.
+This includes `getSpotifyPkceCodeChallenge`, which SHA256 hashes and base64url encodes the code challenge, and `getPkceAuthorizationUrl`, which allows you to generate an easy authorization url for PKCE flow.

 Please see the [spotifyClientPkceApi builder docs](https://adamint.github.io/spotify-web-api-kotlin-docs/spotify-web-api-kotlin/com.adamratzman.spotify/spotify-client-pkce-api.html) for a full list of available builders.